-Some of our guides are deeply involved in the main Naturalist Non-Governmental Organization of Chile (Network of Birdwatching and Wildlife of Chile).
-They are leading some of the most important conservation and research projects like the Chilean Breeding Birds Atlas, Markham’s Storm Petrel, Diademed Sandpiper-Plover, and ebird-Chile, among others.
+All our guides are experts with an excellent knowledge of Chilean birds and wildlife.
+Some of them are deeply involved in the main Chilean birdwatching and naturalist non-governmental organization called Red de Observadores de Aves y Vida Silvestre de Chile.
+They are leading some of the most important conservation and research projects like the Chilean Breeding Birds Atlas, Markham’s Storm Petrel, Diademed Sandpiper-Plover and ebird-Chile etc.

 Our professional and charismatic team of guides will make your trip an unforgettable experience.